Yttehs-HDX/Blog/source/_posts/android-kernel-building-guide.md

 ```

 {% notel blue Info %}
-It may takes a very long time.
+It may take a very long time.
 In my PC, it costs **2m 51s** .
 {% endnotel %}